Temporary Import Scheme

 Best Practices

 You are accountable as a trader or Declaring Agent for the goods imported under the TIS.
-You are encouraged to observe the following Dos and Don’ts to improve your compliance with regulatory requirements.
+You must observe the following Dos and Don’ts and adhere to regulatory requirements.

 -